 When Tanya was in the 6th grade her parents received a call from the principal recommending that she be part of a program for students whose testing showed academic potential.
 That surprised Tanya.
 She hadn’t thought much about education, or what it might mean for her future to excel at it.
 And yet, that invitation opened doors for her that led her ultimately to dream of a college education, and to be the first in her family to do that.

 Tanya credits her mother with nudging and prodding her toward excellence in school.
 Whenever she’d complain about how hard an assignment was, saying she didn’t think she could do it, her mother would say, “Tanya!
 Are you missing any fingers?
 Are you missing any part of your body?
 Then don’t make excuses.
 You can do it.”

 Extra-curricular activities beckoned too.
 The list goes on and on for Tanya: Varsity tennis, youth groups at Central Wesleyan La Roca, PALS (Peer Assistance and Listening), National Honor Society, National Art Society.
 She was also a Holland Hospital Errand and Escort Volunteer and attended the National Student Leadership Conference at North Western University.

-Celina Flegal, Holland HIgh Counselor, had this to say about Tanya:
+Celina Flegal, the college adviser at Holland High, had this to say about her:

-What does the Holland/Zeeland Promise mean for Tanya?
+What did receiving the H/Z Promise Scholarship mean to Tanya?